davidpfister/odbc.f/README.md

 </center>

-- a preprocessor. _odbc.f_ uses quite some preprocessor macros.
+- a preprocessor.
+Unit test rely on the the header file [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion).
+It uses quite some preprocessor macros.
 It is known to work both with intel `fpp` and `cpp`.

-Unit test rely on the the header file [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion).
 Since the whole framework fits in a single file, it has been added directly to the repo.

 Linting, indentation, and styling is done with [fprettify](https://github.com/fortran-lang/fprettify) with the following settings
 ```bash